Graduate - Sydney College of Osteopathy - Sydney College of Chiropractic

 International College of Applied Kinesiology

-Despite the increasing heat and humidity, golfers on the Gold Coast are out there perfecting their technique in pursuit of the longest drive, a birdie at least or the elusive hole-in-one.
+Despite the rain, heat or humidity, golfers on the Gold Coast are out there perfecting their technique in pursuit of the longest drive, a birdie at least or...the elusive hole-in-one.

 Anyway, if you are a golfer, especially an occasional one...you need to know about the most important success factor for a good game of golf.
 The pros already know and most probably hackers have a pretty good idea...It's not just about the power behind the swing, not the posture, the attitude, certainly not the equipment!